davepinch/pinchy.cc/content/topics/places/straits/kennedy-channel/kennedy-channel.md

 ---
 title: "Kennedy Channel"
-connects to:
-  - Hall Basin
-  - Kain Basin
+connects to (north): Hall Basin connects to (south): Kain Basin
-strait in:
+description: A portion of the Nares Strait between Hall Basin to the north and Kain Basin to the south. strait in:
   - Nares Strait
   - Canada